pandarison/leaguefriend/README.md

 **FAQ**

+**Q.** The app does not work?
+**A.** League Friend assumes that your LOL client is at `/Applications/League of Legends.app`.
+If you install LOL client somewhere else, League Friend won't work.

 **Q.** "Unidentified developer"?
 **A.** If you run the app for the first time, you need to right click and select open.